vkmrishad/bigga/docs/Backend.md

   | Namecheap     | namecheap           | NAMECHEAP_API_USER, NAMECHEAP_API_KEY	 |
   * If you are using above DNS you can create auto ssl and manual ssl creation. if you are using other DNS please refer [traefik-letsencrypt](https://docs.traefik.io/https/acme/).
   * For automatic ssl certificate, you must need to pass the `env` variables form your `.env`.
-  * If you are creating manual certificate, you must run below command and get the values from log and add `TXT` record in your dns,but this command you should run after docker-compose up -d.
+  * If you are creating manual certificate, you must run below command and get the values from log and add `TXT` record in your dns, but this command you should run after docker-compose up -d.
   ```
   docker-compose --log-level DEBUG run traefik
   ```